scala-lms/tutorials/src/sphinx/staging.rst

 Lightweight Modular Staging (LMS)
 ---------------------------------

-Lighweight Modular Staging (LMS) is a staging technique driven by types.
+Lightweight Modular Staging (LMS) is a staging technique driven by types.
 The technique has been implemented in Scala, in a framework to build compilers.